PeterBassett/Compiler/README.md

 primitives, it simulates a fairly restricted 16 bit computer.
 * Currently the code generator supports generating code for
     * functions
-    * integer, float, boolean primitive data types
+    * byte, integer, float, boolean primitive data types
     * structs
     * arrays
     * pointer types for all of the above.